 At Least 10 Wounded In Suicide Attack On Police HQ In Indonesia

-An explosives-laden motorbike exploded at a police headquarters in Surabaya on Monday, wounding at least 10 people a day after suicide bombers in the city killed 13 people in attacks on several churches.
+Authorities in Indonesia say that a family of five riding two explosives-laden motorbikes carried out a suicide attack on police headquarters in Surabaya on Monday, wounding at least 10 people after a similar attack on three separate churches over the weekend killed more than a dozen people.

+According to the BBC, video of the attack in Indonesia's second-largest city "shows two motorbikes approaching a checkpoint just before the blast."

 Authorities said six civilians and four police officers were hurt in the blast.